-So Alaskans can make informed decisions about whether to retain the judges on the ballot, Alaskan law requires the Council to evaluate the performance of judges, to make recommendations to the public about whether judges should be retained, and to publicize its performance evaluations and recommendations.
-The Alaska Judicial Council publishes as much or more information about the performance of judges than anywhere in the country, and perhaps the world.
+So Alaskans can make informed decisions about whether to retain the judges on the ballot, Alaskan law requires the Council to evaluate the performance of judges, and authorizes the Council to make recommendations to the public about whether judges should be retained in office.
+The Council also is required to publicize its performance evaluations.
 Voters can directly access the Council's retention recommendations and information about the performance of the judges from its website.
 The public may submit comments about the performance of judges via the Council's website, by letter, by email, or in person at a public hearing.
+The Alaska Judicial Council publishes as much or more information about the performance of judges than anywhere in the country, and perhaps the world.

-The website includes a description of the procedures the Council uses to evaluate the performance of judges who appear on the ballot.
+The website includes a description of the procedures the Council uses to evaluate the performance of judges who appear on the ballot, including an explanation of the criteria it uses to determine whether a judge met or did not meet performance standards.
 Detailed summaries of all of the Council's retention evaluations since 1996 are posted.